 After Ari Aster blew us away with Hereditary, he rode the A24 horror wave with yet another creepy movie about death: Midsommar.

-Midsommar proved just as great in its own way, with a lot of its success hinging on Florence Pugh's incredible central performance as a grieving sister who attends a midsummer festival in Sweden.
+Midsommar proved just as great in its own way, with a lot of its success hinging on Florence Pugh's incredible central performance as a grieving young woman who attends a Swedish midsummer festival.

 Midsommar is a primal cult horror that's marinated in psychedelic visuals that'll trick you into thinking you really are tripping!